ryanberckmans/mudslinger/README.md

 The Aarchon Web Client is a web based MUD client for Aarchon MUD.
 It consists of a flask based Python web server and a HTML/CSS/Javascript frontend.

-The flask webserver makes telnet connections to the target host/port and acts as a telnet proxy for the frontend application.
+The Flask webserver makes telnet connections to the target host/port and acts as a telnet proxy for the frontend application.

 # Python version #